 All parties participating in the SCW CHIS have signed specific Data Sharing Agreements to control their access to this patient data.
 A copy of the Trust’s agreement is available on request.
 For further information please see the SCW CHIS Privacy Notice.

 Take a look at this list of partner organisations of the Trust's main information sharing partners.

-As well as information that you provide to us directly, we also use information from other sources to help us provide you with safe and effective health and social care.
+As well as information that you provide to us directly, we also access and use information from other sources to help us provide you with safe and effective health and social care.
 This may include, for example: